Study of Clinical Outcomes Recording and Evaluation

 What are clinical outcomes?

 Clinical outcomes are defined as a “change in health likely to be due to a medical/clinical intervention or series of interventions”.
-They can be measured by examining the impact treatment has on important areas of daily life ─ such as levels of pain and the ability to carry out normal activities.
+They can be measured by examining the impact treatment has on things that people care about ─ such as how much pain they are feeling, and their ability to carry out activities.

 The change is measured by collecting information from patients before and after treatment.
-These results are put into context by also collecting details about their general health, age, gender and level of physical activity.
+This information is put into context by also collecting details about a patient’s general health, his/her age and gender, and their level of physical activity.

 Why is collecting clinical outcomes important?

 Unless we systematically measure clinical outcomes, we cannot be sure what effect our treatments have.
-SCORES allows us to audit and evaluate our treatment and to determine the standard of care we provide.
-It helps us to identify any problems or undue complications, to prevent these happening again.
+SCORES allows us to audit and evaluate the treatment we give and to determine the standard of care we provide.
+It helps us identify any problems or undue complications; we can then take action to prevent these happening again.
 In the long term, evaluating the outcomes of treatment provides evidence of its benefits, risks and results.
-Patients and clinicians can use this information to determine the most appropriate treatment for their condition.Do clinical outcomes have to be collected?
+Patients and clinicians can use this information to determine which treatment would be best for their condition.Do clinical outcomes have to be collected?

-Collecting clinical outcomes is not a legal requirement but at Fortius we believe it is an important part of ensuring the highest standards of treatment and it is an important part of our commitment to providing excellent care.
+It is not a legal requirement to collect clinical outcomes but we believe it is an important part of ensuring the highest standards of treatment and it is part of our commitment to providing excellent care.

 Which patients are included in SCORES?

-Our aim is that all patients receiving treatment from clinicians at Fortius will be invited to participate in SCORES.
+SCORES is still being expanded, but eventually all patients receiving treatment from clinicians who are part of the Fortius Clinic will be invited to participate.

 What are patients asked to do?